 This will vary depending on whether the deceased person had made a valid Will, if Probate is required, and the type of bequest that was made in the Will.

 To find out if Probate is required take our online Probate Questionnaire.

-Beneficiaries of an Estate should be contacted and notified of their entitlement promptly after the deceased's death.
-In England and Wales there is no legal requirement for this to happen within a certain timeframe, but it should happen early on in the Probate process.
+Beneficiaries of an Estate should be contacted and notified of their entitlement promptly after the death.
+Under the law of England and Wales, there is no specified timeframe for this, but it should happen early on in the Probate process.
 However, if a Beneficiary is missing or cannot be contacted for any reason then this will inevitably delay the time it takes for them to be notified.

 For free initial advice and guidance call our Probate Advisors on 03306069584 or contact us online and we will help you.